-Mentors guide, challenge, and celebrate their student through their three years in the program.
-As a mentor, you’ll act as a caring adult in your mentee’s life, providing emotional and consistent support while sharing insight from your own journey to college and beyond.
+Mentors guide, challenge, and celebrate their students through their three years in the program.
+As a mentor, you’ll act as a caring adult in your mentee’s life, providing emotional and consistent support while sharing insight from your journey to college and beyond.

-The mentor role is all about strong relationships.
-In order to effectively guide, challenge and celebrate their mentee, mentors exhibit and develop a few key characteristics:
+The mentor role is rooted in deep relationship building.
+To effectively guide, challenge, and celebrate their mentee, mentors exhibit and develop a few key characteristics:

-- Your relationship is built over time, in and out of session, but the majority of your interactions happens at Saturday session.
-Therefore, showing up and being present at session is the baseline for your effectiveness as a mentor.
-Mentors are required to attend at least 80% of Saturday sessions during the course of the school year.
+- Your relationship is built over time, in and out of session, but the majority of your interactions happen during Saturday sessions.
+Showing up and being present at the sessions is the baseline for your effectiveness as a mentor.
+Mentors are required to attend at least 80% of Saturday sessions during the school year.

-- Acting as a role model and caring adult for your mentee requires active listening, empathy, commitment and integrity.
-Furthermore, it’s critical that mentors follow through on their commitments made to their mentee.
-Unfulfilled promises negatively impact relationships, but especially those with young people.
-Mentors act as role models and mentor not only their own student, but also all of the students on their team.
+- Acting as a role model and caring adult for your mentee requires active listening, empathy, commitment, and integrity.
+Mentors must follow through on the commitments they make to their mentees.
+Unfulfilled promises negatively impact relationships, especially those with young people.
+Mentors act as role models to their own students and all the students on their team.

-- While there are no required meetings outside of Saturday session, we ask mentors to be responsive to short texts/emails from their student during the week, and actively check-in from time to time.
+- While there are no required meetings outside of Saturday sessions, mentors should be responsive to short texts/emails from their students during the week and actively check in from time to time.

-- Mentors are required to pass a criminal background check and undergo child protection training.
+- Mentors must pass a criminal background check and undergo child protection training.

-- Mentors work in triads to ensure that their student’s assignments are completed on time.
+- Mentors work in triads to ensure students complete their assignments on time.

-- Each co-mentor pair is responsible for providing lunch for students on their team two times per year, at a total cost of approximately $100 per semester.
+- Each co-mentor pair is asked to provide lunch for students on their team twice a year.
+The cost for each mentor is approximately $50 per semester.

-Mentors commit to volunteering with Minds Matter for 2-3 hours per week on Saturdays from approximately 11:00am – 12:30pm.
-Mentors should be prepared to commit to three years as volunteers as they follow their student through the program.
+Mentors commit to volunteering with Minds Matter for 2-3 hours per week on Saturdays from approximately 11:00 am – 12:30 pm.
+Mentors should be prepared to commit to three years as volunteers as they follow their students through the program.